dibaloke/dibaloke.github.io/_pages/about.md

 I am a graduate student at [Marquette University](https://www.marquette.edu/), affiliated with the Machine Learning, Optimization and Data (MOD) lab.

 I am interested in all topics in machine and deep learning with most experience in computer vision and graph neural networks.
 My current research focuses on vision+x models and their interpretability.
+At the moment I am exploring vision+x models used in computational pathology and how to understand their predictions.

 Previously I was a lecturer in the Electrical, Electronic and Communication (EECE) department of the [Military Institute of Science and Technology (MIST)](https://mist.ac.bd/).